When the First Sale Falls Through

 What should I do immediately after a sale falls through?

-Confirm with your conveyancer that the sale has formally lapsed before taking any further steps.
-Once that’s confirmed, ask your agent for a debrief: what caused the failure, what the bank valuation came in at if a bond was involved, and what feedback the buyer’s agent provided.
-Use this information before relisting.
-If the bank valuation came in below your asking price, that’s a pricing signal you need to take seriously.
-If the failure was purely a buyer issue, relist at the same price and re-engage buyers who previously viewed the property.
+Before anything else, confirm with your conveyancer that the sale has formally lapsed.
+Until that cancellation is in place, you are not free to accept a new offer, and acting too early can tangle you in two agreements at once.
+Once it is confirmed, ask your agent for a proper debrief: what caused the failure, what the bank valuation came in at if a bond was involved, and what the buyer's side said in the days before it collapsed.
+That information decides your next move.
+If the bank valued the property below your asking price, that is a pricing signal you need to take seriously rather than dismiss, because the next buyer's bank will most likely reach the same figure.
+If the failure was purely about the buyer, a declined bond on their profile, or a change in their circumstances, you can relist at the same price with confidence and go straight back to the buyers who viewed and liked the home the first time round.

 Do I have to return the deposit if the sale falls through?

-If the sale lapses because a suspensive condition failed, such as bond approval not being obtained within the agreed period, the deposit is returned to the buyer.
-Deposits in South African property transactions are held in a trust account by the conveyancer or estate agency and cannot be released without both parties’ consent or a court order.
-If the buyer is in breach rather than the suspensive condition failing, the seller may have a claim against the deposit, your conveyancer should advise based on the specific wording of the offer to purchase.
+If the sale lapses because a suspensive condition failed, such as the buyer not obtaining bond approval within the agreed period, the deposit is returned to the buyer in full.
+Deposits in South African property transactions are not held by the seller; they sit in a trust account run by the conveyancer or the estate agency, and they cannot be released to anyone without both parties' consent or a court order.
+That protects both sides from a unilateral grab.
+The picture changes if the buyer is in breach rather than a condition simply failing, for example if they had the finance approved and then walked away without a valid reason.
+In that case the seller may have a claim against the deposit as damages, but it is not automatic, and the amount is not unlimited.
+Your conveyancer should advise you based on the precise wording of the offer to purchase and the reason the sale collapsed, rather than on a general rule, because the contract terms govern who is entitled to what.

 Can I relist my home immediately after a failed sale?